Ḥadīth Genres

 There are many different ḥadīth genres1.
 Some of the more commonly known genres are listed below.

-A ṣaḥīḥ is a compilation of ḥadīth which is authentic as per the conditions of the author.
-Therefore, the criterion for ṣaḥīḥ in one book often does not match the criterion for ṣaḥīḥ in another.
+A ṣaḥīḥ is a compilation of ḥadīth which is authentic by the conditions of the author.
+The criterion for ṣaḥīḥ in one book therefore often differs from that of another.

 The two most famous works classed as ṣaḥīḥ are Ṣaḥīḥ al-Bukhārī and Ṣaḥīḥ Muslim.
-There are also others such as Ṣaḥīḥ Ibn Ḥibbān and Ṣaḥīḥ Ibn Khuzaymah.
+Others include Ṣaḥīḥ Ibn Ḥibbān and Ṣaḥīḥ Ibn Khuzaymah.

 A jāmiʿ is a collection of ḥadīth which contains narrations on all of the following eight ʿulūm: